 7. If the load current exceeds the preset current limit, the CV indicator will go off and the CC indicator will light.
-In this case, the power supply automatically switches to the constant current mode, and further rotation of the VOLTAGE control will not increase the output voltage.
+In this case, the power supply automatically switches to the constant current mode, and further rotation of the VOLTAGE control will not increase the output voltage as read on the V meter.